 This issue is caused by a VMware problem using UTF-16 characters in pathnames.
 When VixDiskLib_Open() is given a pathname containing UTF-16 characters, the virtual disk library fails to find the file.
 On Windows 2008 for example, the pathname Temp\vmware-système\*vm* contains è as a UTF-16 character, whereas VixDiskLib expects UTF-8.

-To resolve the issue without updating the product, use the following workaroud:
+To resolve the issue, use the following workaround: